 “There are no secrets.
 The networked market knows more than companies do about their own products.
 And whether the news is good or bad, they tell everyone.” – The Cluetrain Manifesto

 This has resulted in more customer-centric companies that understand the value of incredible customer experiences.
 The same advances which have transformed buying, and empowered smart buyers, are now also transforming selling – and offering huge advantages to the socially-savvy.

 In this guide, we’ll answer:

 Social selling is a lead-generation technique grounded in social media.
 It allows salespeople to directly interact with their prospects on various social media platforms.
-By challenging the norm of how sales “happens”, salespeople, customer service agents, and even marketers can now reach out to customers through their preferred social platforms.
+By challenging the norm of how sales “happen”, salespeople, customer service agents, and even marketers can now reach out to customers through their preferred social platforms.
 The success behind social selling rests in the bedrock of the community network and the trust that is built off the back of it.

 Right now, there are buyers the world over who want what you’ve got to sell.
-They have a need, they have a timeframe for purchase, they even have budget.
+They have a need, they have a timeframe for purchase, and they even have a budget.
 If only you could get in front of them, they’d buy from you right now.
 If only.